dhruvigothadiya/waste_detection/README.md

-# waste_detection
+# Garbage_Detection
-that ai model detect the waste .
+An AI model to detect garabge from 4 different classes to use on a smart bin with sorting mechanism and micro controllers